Updated: Feb 28, 2025

 Other items to document include:

-• Rate escalations for each payer over the last 3 years.
+• rate escalations for each payer over the last 3 years.
 Aim for a 3 to 5 percent increase every three years.

-• The most frequent, most lucrative services you provide.
+• the most frequent, most lucrative services you provide.
 These you want to assertively negotiate to get good rates.

-• The least frequent, least lucrative services you provide with this payer.
+• the least frequent, least lucrative services you provide with this payer.
 Winning lower reimbursement for these will be more palatable.

 While these steps require significant time investment upfront, the benefits roll in for years to come.
 Further, once your system is in place, the time it takes to update it each year diminishes significantly.